CompPhysics/MachineLearning/README.md

-# Applied Data Analysis and Machine Learning, small change
+# Applied Data Analysis and Machine Learning

 This site contains all material relevant for the course on Applied